wbsoft/parce/README.rst

 Parsing
 -------

-Parsing (better: lexing) text always starts in lexicon, which is called the root lexicon.
+Parsing (better: lexing) text always starts in a lexicon, which is called the root lexicon.
 The rules in that lexicon are tried one by one.
 As soon as there is a match, a Token is generated with the matching text, the position of the text and the action that was specified in the rule.
 And if a target was specified, parsing continues in a different lexicon.

 The tokens are put in a tree structure.
 Every active lexicon creates a Context list that holds the tokens and child contexts.
 If a target pops back to a